ethack/qmk_firmware/keyboards/crkbd/keymaps/ethack/README.md

     - Maybe I can replace the left space with a Windows key.
 Though that means re-learning the symbol layer trigger.
 This could move to enter since it's already there but I don't use that key.
     - For Regolith I'm looking at the shortcuts and I think I might need a special layer to do all these.
 For instance, accessing the numbers or arrows while holding down super is going to be a pain.
 Though I could just remap the shortcuts too like using hjkl instead of arrow keys or yuiop (top row right hand) for the numbers.
         - https://github.com/regolith-linux/regolith-desktop/wiki/Getting-Started
+    - Another option is making the ` key a Windows modifier while held down.
+That's pretty easy to do while still getting to other key combos.
 - I haven't messed with layers that stay put at all.
 I've only used key that change while holding another.
     - Numpad
+    - Put layer switching keys on the shortcuts layer.
+Make a new layer that sits right above the main layer with the modifiers set and no dual purpose keys, except maybe hyperesc.
+But I should still have escape somewhere else so I don't run into the BIOS issue.
 - For gaming the "trigger space on keyup" is very annoying.
 All of the thumb keys will have problems because they either will trigger on keyup or there will be a delay for the held down function.
     - I should have a separate gaming layer that I can activate.
     - The only thing I should need the edit layer for in a game is the volume controls.
 Maybe I can move those to the shortcuts layer with the play/pause. (done)
 - Right now the enter hold key is the symbol layer.
 But I never use this.
 - The keys get messed up in one of my BIOS.
 I think the keyup is sent too fast for it to register when I use one of my dual-purpose keys (escape, enter, space) and the BIOS just thinks I'm holding it down.
 I have to do something like "tap enter, pause, hold enter" to get it to only register once.
+- Plus and minus are really hard to deal with when I need them both.
+When zooming in and out or increasing/decreasing a value.
+It would be much better to have them together.

+### Next revision
+- Layer right above base layer.
+Has set up for gaming and BIOS that doesn't have any double keys.
+Most of this layer will be a passthrough to the base  layer.
+- Make a gaming layer that is similar to above but has non special keys on the bottom buttons so that they can be reached with my pinky from my mouse.
+(Maybe don't do this since I'm using tenting currently.)
+- Layer switching on the shortcuts layer.
+- LED controls on the shortcuts layer.
+- Find a place to put Windows key.
+Possibly right space or `.
+If ` is not windows them make it a ctrl when held.
+Could also be enter hold.
+- Find a place that +/- can be next to each other and easily accessed with ctrl.

 ## Shortcuts to learn
 - ctrl-backspace deletes a word.
 I think Textblade makes use of this and other similar ones.
+    - This needs to be easier to hit though.
+    - One option is making the ` key a ctrl modifier while held down.
+That's pretty easy to do while still getting to other key combos.

 ## Keycaps
 - Would really like homing keycaps for both home row and my thumbs.
 Possibly knurled keys or inverted angled caps for the thumb keys.

 ## Switches
 - Turns out I'm not a huge fan of these Gateron brown switches.
 They are alright I guess and I should get used to them more.
-- I think I would like box switches to get rid of some of the keycap wiggle.
+(Update: I am used to them now.
+Maybe I'd I might still different switches thought too.)
 - I don't think I like the tactile bump.
 Maybe I would like linear switches or possibly torpe switches.
 The actuation force seems a little high for my tastes too, but then again I think I've caught myself resting my fingers and accidentally hitting certain keys.
 I think the bump makes it feel like the keys are dirty and that I need to clean out the resistance.
+(Update: I'm used to this now and have started to like the bump.)

 ## Accessories
 - Tenting